Vimal Shah: Wealth

-Business Mentorship
+Business mentorship

-Starting mid-2017, Vimal Shah has been actively mentoring small and medium-sized businesses in Kenya, East Africa and continental Africa through his blog.
-In his blog, he talks about his life as an entrepreneur in Africa, drawing from his experience as a successful entrepreneur since 1985.
-Through his blog, he posts weekly on different aspects of the life of an entrepreneur.
-Plans are underway to expand the mentorship program beyond his blog.
+From 2017 until 2018, Vimal Shah produced a blog aimed at mentoring small and medium-sized businesses in Kenya, East Africa and continental Africa.
+In his blog, he talked about his life as an entrepreneur in Africa, drawing from his experience as a successful entrepreneur since 1985.

-Shah's mentorship program is aimed at promoting the business and innovative spirit among young people in Africa.
-New posts go up every Monday.

 Personal life

 Vimal Shah is a married to Manda Shah and is the father of one son, Soham Shah (born in 1998).
-He is a past Chairman of the East African Business Council, the Kenya Association of Manufacturers and the Kenya Private Sector Alliance KEPSA.
+He is a past chairman of the East African Business Council, the Kenya Association of Manufacturers and the Kenya Private Sector Alliance KEPSA.
 In March 2014 he was elected to the 3GF (Global Green Growth Fund) based out of Amsterdam.